-The Series 2008A revenue bonds mature at various dates through 2028 with current interest rates ranging from 3.75% to 5.375%.
+The Series 2008A revenue bonds mature at various dates through 2028 with interest rates ranging from 3.75% to 5.375%.
 Berkshire Hathaway Assurance Corporation has provided a financial guarantee insurance policy totaling \$120,840.
-This policy guarantees the payment of principal and interest on bonds maturing November 1, 2014 through November 1, 2028.
+This policy guarantees the scheduled payment of principal and interest on bonds maturing November 1, 2014 through November 1, 2028.

-The Series 2004B revenue bonds mature at various dates through 2024 at a current interest rate of 5.0%.
-MBIA Insurance Corporation has provided a financial guarantee insurance policy which guarantees the scheduled payment of principal and interest of the Series 2004B bonds.
+The Series 2004B revenue bonds mature at various dates through 2024 at an interest rate of 5.0%.
+MBIA Insurance Corporation has provided a financial guarantee insurance policy which guarantees the scheduled payment of principal and interest on the Series 2004B bonds.

-Aggregate debt service to maturity for Authority Bonds as of December 31, 2012, is as follows:
+Aggregate debt service to maturity for Authority Bonds as of December 31, 2013, excluding premiums, is as follows: